-Launch your career with Heritage College’s Accounting and Payroll Administration certificate.
-Over the length of this program, students will learn the practical skills necessary to become an accountant, payroll administrator or human resources specialist.
+Launch your business career with Heritage College’s Accounting and Payroll Administration certificate.
+Over the length of this 9-month program, you will learn the practical skills necessary to become an accountant, payroll administrator or human resources specialist.

-This ten-month program provides students with the knowledge they need to handle the daily challenges of an accounting professional.
-Students learn how to manage payroll and expenses, draft fiscal year documentation, communicate with stakeholders, and provincial and federal payroll laws.
+This ten-month program will provide you with the knowledge you need to handle the daily challenges of an accounting professional.
+You will learn how to manage payroll and expenses, draft fiscal year documentation, communicate with stakeholders, and provincial and federal payroll laws.

-This program also provides hands-on experience with leading accounting and payroll software, such as QuickBooks and Sage 50.
-Our technical training provides graduates with the real-world knowledge they need to be successful from their first day on the job.
+This program also provides hands-on experience with leading, in-demand accounting and payroll software, such as QuickBooks and Sage 50cloud.
+Our technical training provides you with the real-world knowledge you need to be successful from you first day on the job.

 Heritage College’s 9-month Accounting and Payroll Administration program includes three weeks of hands-on work experience in a Calgary-area businesses or financial institution, or another partner elsewhere in Alberta.
 Graduates of our programs receive continuing support from Heritage College’s Career Services department, including help with job search, resume and LinkedIn profile reviews, and interview preparation.